Estimated reading time: 0 minutes

 Your reader is always filtering through information with the question: Is this for me?
 The only way they can decide if something is right for them is if there’s a clear benefit.

-Yet, when we write our websites, we biz owners are often self-centred.
+Yet, when we write our websites, we biz owners are often self-centered.

 We don’t put ourselves in our customers’ shoes and write for their problems, dreams, fears, and needs.
 We don’t offer up cookies.
 Instead, we write about how awesome we are and give a million esoteric details about what we do.